 Many factors can contribute to a boating accident such as operator inattentiveness, inexperience, and intoxication.
 A Forsyth County boat accident lawyer could assist in determining the cause of your collision and help you hold the responsible party accountable.

-Proving Negligence in a Boat Collision
+How Does Someone Prove Negligence in a Boat Collision?

 To recover damages in a boat crash case, the plaintiff’s attorney must prove that the defendant’s negligence caused the accident.
 To prove negligence, a plaintiff must establish four elements including duty of care, breach, causation, and damages.
 The process of proving negligence is the same regardless of whether the plaintiff was a passenger or the operator of another boat.